 Other than skin cancer, prostate cancer is the most common cancer in American men.
 The American Cancer Society’s estimates for prostate cancer in the United States for 2016 are:

 - About 180,890 new cases of prostate cancer

 About 1 man in 7 will be diagnosed with prostate cancer during his lifetime.

-Prostate cancer occurs mainly in older men.
-Nearly two thirds are diagnosed in men aged 65 or older, and it is rare before age 40.
-The average age at the time of diagnosis is about 67.
+Prostate cancer develops mainly in older men.
+About 6 cases in 10 are diagnosed in men aged 65 or older, and it is rare before age 40.
+The average age at the time of diagnosis is about 66.

 Prostate cancer is the second leading cause of cancer death in American men, behind only lung cancer.
 About 1 man in 39 will die of prostate cancer.